manniwood/mmmdatastructures/README.md

 ## Summary

 Here are a few data structures I created for Go while working on side projects.

-So far, I have opted not to make the data structures use the empty interface, and, instead, make the data structures use concrete types like int and string.
+For version 0, I have opted not to make the data structures use the empty interface, and, instead, make the data structures use concrete types like int and string.
 So far, this approach has not bothered me too much.

+For version 2, I have re-implemented everything using Go 1.8's generics (parametric polymorphism).
+Setting up version 2 was also a nice way to experiment with making version 2 of a go module.